Scioto County Court Records

 OhioCourts.us is not a consumer reporting agency as defined by the FCRA and does not provide consumer reports.
 All searches conducted on OhioCourts.us are subject to the Terms of Service and Privacy Notice.

-Scioto County occupies the southern tip of Ohio along the Ohio River, with Portsmouth serving as the county seat.
-The county’s judicial system consists of the Scioto County Court of Common Pleas — which operates through its General, Domestic Relations, Juvenile, and Probate divisions — and the Portsmouth Municipal Court.
-Each court generates case files, docket entries, orders, judgments, and other legal documents that become part of the county’s permanent court record.
-The Scioto County Clerk of Courts maintains records for all divisions of the Court of Common Pleas, while the Portsmouth Municipal Court manages its own case records through a separate clerk’s office.
+Scioto County sits at the southern tip of Ohio along the Ohio River, with Portsmouth as the county seat.
+The county's judicial system includes the Scioto County Court of Common Pleas — which operates through its General, Domestic Relations, Juvenile, and Probate divisions — and the Portsmouth Municipal Court.
+Each court generates case files, docket entries, orders, judgments, and other legal documents that form part of the county's permanent court record.
+The Scioto County Clerk of Courts maintains records for all divisions of the Court of Common Pleas, while the Portsmouth Municipal Court manages its own records through a separate clerk's office.

-Individuals seeking court records in Scioto County can take advantage of both local and statewide tools.
-Ohio’s judiciary and related resources, accessible through OhioCourts.us, can help users identify relevant courts and find publicly available case information.
-At the county level, the Clerk of Courts and the Portsmouth Municipal Court each host online case-lookup portals that allow the public to search dockets from any internet-connected device.
-Records may also be reviewed in person at the clerk’s offices during business hours, or requested by mail with the appropriate fees enclosed.
-For records that do not appear online, a direct inquiry to the responsible clerk or court division is typically the most reliable path to obtaining copies.
+You can access Scioto County court records through both local and statewide tools.
+Ohio's judicial resources, available through OhioCourts.us, can help you identify the right court and find publicly available case information.
+At the county level, the Clerk of Courts and the Portsmouth Municipal Court each offer online case-lookup portals.
+You can also review records in person at the clerk's offices during business hours, or submit a mail request with the appropriate fees.
+If a record doesn't appear online, contact the responsible clerk or court division directly — that's usually the most reliable path to getting copies.

 How to Look Up a Court Case in Scioto County?